Loping151/GePE/readme.md

 5. use random embedding: should be around 0.025. actually 0.107

+6. use a base embedding for word2vec, reach 0.598

 ### Key info to confirm
 - The ogbn-arxiv dataset is a directed graph, each directed edge indicates that one paper cites another one.